97 Words: “It’s Not Right But It’s Okay” by Whitney Houston

 Check out our full “THE SUMMER 97 (1998 x 2023)” playlist here

 Vincent is the founder of the magazine and has had a strong passion for popular music since, well, 1997!
 If it's not obvious, his favorite artists include Destiny's Child, Mariah Carey, Janet Jackson, Michael Jackson, P!nk, and many more.
-Vincent lives in New York, where he is a high school English teacher, and currently he is pursuing a Master's in Journalism at the Craig Newmark Graduate School of Journalism at CUNY.
+Vincent lives in New York, where he is a high school English teacher, and earned his Master's in Journalism from the Craig Newmark Graduate School of Journalism.